saeh/betfairhistorystreamextractor/README.md

 Basic python script to scan a betfair history stream bz2 file and extract the price at a particular time before scheduled start

+## Notes

+Tested on AU Horse Racing stream history files (also works on greyhounds with some mods)

+Since I was only interested in the win market i've added code to skip the place markets

 ## Instructions

 1. Download Stream File from